parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 7. Click **OK**.
 8. In the Vivado window click **File > Close Project.**

-### Create a Vivado project calling it as xup_and_vector in the {SOURCES} directory using the provided xup_and_vector.v source file targeting the default Spartan-7 and Zynq-7000 family device*.*
+### Create a Vivado project calling it as xup_and_vector in the {SOURCES} directory using the provided xup_and_vector.v source file targeting the default Spartan-7 and Zynq-7000 family device.

 1. Open Vivado if it was closed.
 2. Click the *Create New Project* link.